 Our success is aligned with our clients’ success:

 Fragasso Financial Advisors is financially vested in optimum client performance.
 In other words, as a fee-based investment manager, we have an inherent interest in seeing our clients’ assets grow as our relationship evolves.
 All employees, including the financial advisors, are paid a salary and share in profits of the firm.

-99% client retention1.
-We are proud of the fact that after more than 40 years in the industry, so many clients have chosen to stay with us throughout a variety of economic environments and through the evolution of our firm.
+We are proud of the fact that after more than four decades in the industry, so many clients have chosen to stay with us throughout a variety of economic environments and through the evolution of our firm.
 Our client retention could not be possible without our exceptional client experience.

 1Based on accounts January 2009-December 2014

 What is a fiduciary?